Close

 Addressing the universal fear of monsters, delve into the psychological complexities and cultural influences shaping our perceptions and anxieties surrounding these mythical creatures.

-Parents often complain, saying “My child is afraid of monsters.
+Parents often complain, saying “My child is afraid of monsters and has recurring bad dreams.
 Can you tell me what to do about that?”.
 This is one of the most popular requests made to psychologists.
 However, modern films, the Internet, and the availability of information should not be blamed for the prevalence of children’s fears, as ghosts and monsters were there long before the invention of electricity and writing.

 “Every fairy tale must have a good old villain…”—that is we, adults, who create terrible visual representations of monsters with claws, fangs, and a willingness to catch and drag someone into the darkness.
 Therefore, it is we who pass these fears onto our children.
 Why do we invent these horror stories?
 How can you help the kids who are scared of them, to deal with those fears?